The Lake Clementine Guide to Summer Fun

 Can you fish at Lake Clementine?

-Yes, you can fish with a valid fishing permit.
-The lake is full of trout, bass and catfish.
+Yes, you can fish with a valid California fishing permit.
+State Parks lists brown trout, largemouth and smallmouth bass, carp, and catfish.

 How long does it take to hike Lake Clementine?